 The notion of repercussions from writing about other people may dawn more slowly on writers of fiction, unlike journalists (for the most part) because in fiction while plots and incidents may or may not be inspired by real life, characters are often amalgamations of many people, not factually represented with consequential limitations.
 Events are often spliced together and their timelines disrupted.
 The conflation of a nugget of truth into a magnum opus using poetic license is something that many writers admit to, and others refute.
 Inspiration has to come from somewhere after all – albeit a newspaper article or some detail of family life related by an unsuspecting friend.
 In the words of Alison Dunne (The Book Doctor) “don’t date a poet if you don’t want to be written about” (I hope she’ll forgive my paraphrasing of her excellent poem).

 But what about if you are NOT being written about?
 What if every event and incident your writing partner relates in his (ok, I’m personalising this) blogs and articles excludes your presence in his life?
-What if ex-girlfriends feature, friends and family feature in his writing, but you – who share his house (ok so he shares yours too), make his sandwiches (ok so he makes your sandwiches too), edit his manuscripts (ok,ok), and read his blogs and articles – are never mentioned; in fact, the implication through his writing is that this lonely book lover has only the pages of his latest novel to cuddle up to at night.
+What if ex-girlfriends feature, friends and family feature in his writing, but you – who shares his house (ok, so he shares yours too), makes his sandwiches (ok, so he makes your sandwiches too), edits his manuscripts (ok, ok), and reads his blogs and articles – are never mentioned; in fact, the implication through his writing is that this lonely book lover has only the pages of his latest novel to cuddle up to at night.

 Of course, you understand at once that this is a professional device to build and support a writing career, a creation of a brand and identity in blog, mag and broadsheet to explore certain ideas about literature and open the way for irony and humour…